Unpacking the Black Box: Regulating Algorithmic Decisions: Introduction

 Decision-makers increasingly rely on complex prediction algorithms to make high-stakes decisions.
-The adoption of algorithmic decision-making in settings such as lending, medical testing, college admissions, pre-trial detention, and hiring raises new questions about the oversight of such algorithms.
-In many settings, potential incentive conflicts arise between the agents building the prediction tools and the entities tasked with overseeing their use.
+In many such settings, incentive conflicts arise between those building the prediction tools and the entities tasked with overseeing their use.
+An employer might worry about a hiring manager using a prediction model that produces low job offer rates for minority job applicants.
+A financial regulator might worry about lenders' risk models under-predicting credit risk to enable increased leverage.
 An insurance company might worry about a hospital's prediction model over-predicting the risk of heart attack leading to costly over-testing.
-A financial regulator might worry about lenders' risk models under-predicting credit risk to enable increased leverage.
-A large employer might worry about a hiring agency using a prediction model that produces low job offer rates for minority job applicants.
-A key challenge for algorithmic oversight is to determine how to use ex-post audits that can answer the following question: are undesired outcomes due to agents acting on misaligned incentives, or due to other circumstances?
-For example, high loan default rates could stem from a lender's deliberate risk-taking or could be driven by an unanticipated onset of a recession.
-Hiring outcomes that appear discriminatory could arise either due to a model that penalizes variables correlated with minority status or an unanticipated shift in the distribution of job applicants.

-This paper argues that algorithmic governance faces a new trade-off between complexity and oversight.
-It is sometimes thought that when algorithms replace humans, decision processes become easier to audit.
-However, in practice the complexity of state-of-the-art prediction algorithms implies that entities overseeing the use of algorithms have to rely on simplified representations of the prediction functions generated by these algorithms -- colloquially also known as ``post-hoc explainer tools."
-Since these tools, by design, cannot preserve all information about the underlying prediction function, algorithmic governance faces a complexity--oversight trade-off.
-We can restrict algorithms to produce prediction functions that are simple enough to be fully transparent, e.g., a ten-variable logit model, but sacrifice the predictive performance that complex algorithms provide.
-Alternatively, we can allow complex algorithms but sacrifice some of their ability to understand the model and detect actions that arise from incentive misalignment.
+A key challenge for algorithmic oversight is to determine when such complex algorithmic prediction functions represent the principal's preferred choices, and when they reflect misaligned incentives.